zaradudu/review_htmlAndCSS/README.md

 # review_htmlAndCSS
-Review with html and CSS/SCSS
+Review with html, CSS/SCSS and JS